arharvey918/st-558-project-1/README.md

 defensemen is higher than the other positions across most of the categories, but this is likely because there are usually two defensemen in a lineup, to go along with the three forwards (center, left and right wings), and the goalie.
-Very few players have spent more than 10 seasons with the Hurricanes.
+Very few players have spent 10 or more seasons with the Hurricanes.

 #### Most Penalized Teams